-D-II Hoop Seeds Out; Tough Draw for VUHS
+On the Ball: D-II Hoop Seeds; Tough Road for VUHS